-Recently on Twitter one of my WANA1011 classmates mentioned she'd gotten a new hairdo and how good that made her feel.
+Recently on Twitter, one of my WANA1011 classmates mentioned she’d gotten a new hairdo and how good that made her feel.
 A great haircut and color can do that.
-It's invigorating.
-But a monstrously bad hairdo?
-Well, sometimes that can teach you a thing or two.
+It’s invigorating.
+But a monstrously bad hairstyle?
+Well, sometimes a bad hair day can teach you a thing or two.

 CHANGE IS SCARY

 Shortly after I graduated from nursing school, I moved across two states to be closer to the young man who had been my brother’s college roommate.
-We'd met a few times and exchanged letters across the 700 plus miles between us.
-The letters gradually grew more intimate but long distance communication by snail mail (the internet and email were not available to everyone at that time) was frustratingly slow and prone to misunderstandings that had to be smoothed out by long distance phone calls.
-I was young and up for the adventure, so I accepted a job in that far away city.
+We’d met a few times and exchanged letters across the 700 plus miles between us.
+The letters gradually grew more intimate but long-distance communication by snail mail (the internet and email were not available to everyone at that time) was frustratingly slow and prone to misunderstandings that had to be smoothed out by long distance phone calls.
+Young and up for the adventure, I accepted a job in that far away city.

 I packed all my worldly possessions into an eight-foot U-Haul trailer, hitched it to my little 1975 Ford Mustang and drove to my new life.

 I arrived at my new home on the coldest day of the year, literally.
-I was shocked to hear the radio announcer warn parents not to let their children wait at the bus stop in the subzero wind chill as frostbite would be certain.
+It was so cold that the radio announcer warned parents not to let their children wait at the bus stop in the subzero wind chill as frostbite would be certain.
 Yikes!
 I began to have my first doubts about what I had done.